microsoft/ODBC-Specification/ODBC 4.0.md

     -   Driver returns `SQL_NEED_DATA` if there are any remaining data-at-execute parameters.

 # 4 Change Tracking

+##NOTE: This section of the specification is in a very early form; it is incomplete and subject to change or removal.

 A number of data sources support the ability to determine changes from a certain point.